Curious4Tech/Aws2Azure-Migration-guide-discovery-Assessment/Replication&Migration/README.md

 ![image](https://github.com/user-attachments/assets/70c10e4f-2909-499b-83e1-f73196ed1762)

-When A pop-pup windows open, click yes
+When A pop-pup windows open, click **yes**.
+A new window will automatically open.

 ![image](https://github.com/user-attachments/assets/274f4a95-e314-4760-9d94-02d7fe57bc34)

-In the new
+In the new opened window, click

 ![image](https://github.com/user-attachments/assets/bfccd8b6-9e4b-4f32-8b40-dd1c2e2653a6)

-After some period of time, our server is successfully registered.
+- After some period of time, our server is successfully registered.
 You can now click on **Ok**

 ![image](https://github.com/user-attachments/assets/06d10c71-818f-45ff-ba3e-0dbb37fd72ff)

-Go back to your azure portal at the same you let if, you should see your registered or select it and then click on **Finalize registration**
+- Go back to your azure portal at the same you let if, you should see your registered or select it and then click on **Finalize registration**
 ![image](https://github.com/user-attachments/assets/0eb94d77-b303-4bac-bae1-ff563cede3f4)

-Now our replication server is successfully registered.
+- Now our replication server is successfully registered.
 You can now clcik on **close**.

 ![image](https://github.com/user-attachments/assets/b28f5e72-2a90-4024-b759-2e7576b8aa09)